Eloise Power

 Recommendations

 Eloise is recommended by both leading legal directories for clinical negligence and product liability.
-She was shortlisted for the Clinical Negligence Junior of the Year Award at The Legal 500 UK Bar Awards 2023.
+She is shortlisted for the Clinical Negligence Junior of the Year Award at the Chambers & Partners Awards 2025 and was previously nominated in the same category at The Legal 500 UK Bar Awards 2023.
 Recent editorial has included:

 • very calm and focused;